Biases in Moments of the Dirichlet Coefficients in One- and Two-Parameter Families of Elliptic Curves: Tools for Calculating Biases

 \item $0 < \max (3\deg A, 2\deg B) < 12$,

 \item $3\deg A = 2\deg B = 12 \ \text{and} \ {\rm ord}_{T=0}T^{12}\Delta(T^{-1})=0$.

 \end{enumerate}

-All of the one-parameter families we compute are rational surfaces; see \cite{Wu} for the complete proofs, a representative case is done in \S\ref{sec:calculation}.
+All of the one-parameter families we compute are rational surfaces; A representative case is done in \S\ref{sec:calculation}.
 However, for two-parameter families, we cannot use the Rosen-Silverman theorem, and the ranks are conjectural.
 Checking their ranks is beyond the scope of this paper, but it can be done; see \cite{WAZ} for more details.
 As our interest is in the biases of the second moments, we do not need to know these ranks for our purposes.

 The key to our analysis in the families below are closed form expressions for linear and quadratic Legendre sums.

 \begin{lemma} Let $a, b, c$ be positive integers and $a \not\equiv 0 \bmod p$.
 Then

 and